microsoft/AzureTRE/docs/tre-admins/configure-firewall-force-tunneling.md

 ```json
 rp_bundle_values: '{"firewall_force_tunnel_ip":"10.0.0.4"}'
 ```
-This automatically creates a route table to direct TRE’s traffic to the specified IP and deploys a public IP for firewall management.
+This automatically creates a route table to direct TRE’s traffic to the specified IP.

 ## 2. Manually Connect TRE to Your Firewall
 Configure connectivity between TRE’s VNet and your external firewall using one of the following methods: